Are You Cut out to Be an Entrepreneur?

-Entrepreneurs must read, study, build a network of advisers, giving them a little stock usually, and above all be coachable and open to input from the marketplace and experts in various areas.
-Ideally this preparation and learning should be done years in advance of launching a venture.
-I did this for at least five years knowing I would launch my own venture eventually.
-Though I had four small businesses before I had graduated high school, including a direct mail-order business where we produced and shipped ham radio antennas.
+Entrepreneurs must read, study, build a network of advisors, giving them a little stock usually, and above all be coachable and open to input from the marketplace and experts in various areas.
+Ideally, this preparation and learning should be done years in advance of launching a venture.
+I did this for at least five years, knowing I would launch my own venture eventually.
+Though I had four small businesses before I had graduated from high school, including a direct mail-order business where we produced and shipped ham radio antennas.

 Entrepreneurs must also know there are times when you need to avoid the advice of “experts” too.
 That is where tenacity and confidence are required.
 Many experts are not qualified to work in startups or cannot see past the way things are done today (cognitive dissonance and more) towards the new business model you want to create.
 Or have little to no experience with startups because all their experience was gained in larger companies.
 Only experience gives you many of these abilities.
 All arts must be perfected by doing them, not from textbooks or classes.

 Entrepreneurs need to be certain that the core value proposition of their venture is solid, even certain.
 This is what should never really change much, if at all.
 You may change, even many times, how you deliver that core value proposition, but not the core value itself.
 This “Certainty” or core value of your business allows you to resist changes when appropriate, and still be flexible around all the other parts of your business.
 It allows you to invest with confidence in the development of your “Hedgehog Concept”, as Jim Collins calls it in the top business book Good to Great.
 Finding this balance between tenacity and flexibility is often a challenge for entrepreneurs.
 Having a model for this is critical.
 I call this model The Vision Pie and you can see my article on this here.